wlsong/PyLipID/docs/mics.rst

     topfile_list = ["run1/md.gro", "run2/md.gro"]  # topology file is needed when trajectory format does not
                                                    # provide topology information.
 See mdtraj.load() for more
                                                    # information.
-    lipid = "CHOL"
-    lipid_atoms = None  # all lipid atoms will be considered for interaction calculation. cutoffs = [0.55, 0.8] # dual-cutoff scheme for coarse-grained simulations.
-Single-cutoff scheme can be
-                          # achieved by using the same value for two cutoffs.
-    nprot = 1
-    timeunit = "us"  # micro-sec. "ns" is nanosecond. dt_traj = None  # the timestep of the trajectories.
+    dt_traj = None  # the timestep of trajectories.
 Need to use this param when trajectories are in a format
                     # with no timestep information.
+Not necessary for trajectory formats of e.g. xtc, trr.
     stride = 1   # tell pylipid to analyze every stride-th frame.
 Can be used to save computation memory
-                 # and speed up the calculation
+                 # and speed up the calculation.

-    save_dir = None  # save at current working directory
+    lipid = "CHOL"   # residue name in the topology. lipid_atoms = None  # all lipid atoms will be considered for interaction calculation. cutoffs = [0.55, 0.8] # dual-cutoff scheme for coarse-grained simulations.
+Single-cutoff scheme can be
+                          # achieved by using the same value for two cutoffs.

+    nprot = 1   # if the simulation system has N copies of receptors, "nprot=N" will report interactions
+                # averaged from the N copies, but "nprot=1" will ask pylipid to report interaction data for
+                # each copy.

     binding_site_size = 4  # binding site should contain at least four residues.

-    resi_offset = 0  # shift the residue index, useful in MARTINI force field.
+    save_dir = None  # save at current working directory if it is None. timeunit = "us"  # micro-sec. "ns" is nanosecond.
+Time unit used for reporting the results. resi_offset = 0  # shift the residue index, useful for MARTINI models.

     pdb_file_to_map = None   # if a pdb coordinate of the receptor is provided, a python script
                              # "show_binding_site_info.py" will be generated which maps the binding
                              # site information to the structure in PyMol.
 As PyMol cannot recognize